pulumi/pulumi/lib/README.md

 This directory contains the various MuPackage libraries that Mu programs may depend upon.
 The Mu standard library (under `mu/`) is special in that every Mu program will ultimately use it directly or indirectly to create resources.

+Note that these are written in the Mu subsets of the languages and therefore cannot perform I/O, etc.

 Eventually these packages will be published like any other NPM MuPackage.
 For now, they are consumed only in a development capacity, and so there are some manual steps required to prepare a development workspace.